Juaito/Celestia/README.md

 <h3>Seasonal asterisms</h3>

 Seasonal asterisms are patterns of stars that are best seen during specific seasons.
 They can be made up of stars from one or more constellations.
-Includes the Summer Triangle, Winter Hexagon, Winter Triangle, Great Square of Pegasus (autumn) and Diamond of Virgo (spring).</br>&nbsp;</br>
+Includes the Summer Triangle, Winter Hexagon, Winter Triangle, Great Square of Pegasus (autumn) and Diamond of Virgo (spring).
+Asterisms are important for celestial navigation and for identifying stars and deep sky objects.
+They are also useful for people who are getting to know the night sky.</br>&nbsp;</br>

 <h3>Extrasolar Planets (updated catalogue)</h3>